 – List is from Elliott Jaques “Social Power & the CEO” 2002

-Each of the above misconceptions reinforce bad and pervasive ideas that people “Hate to work”.
-That for a person to commit 8-10 hours a day we need some sort of external motivation for them to work.
+Each of the above misconceptions reinforces the bad and pervasive idea that people “Hate to work” and commit 8-10 hours a day we need some external motivation to work.

-This is untrue…people find intrinsic value in doing great work and all that can be expected is for employees to do their best work.
+These beliefs are untrue, people find intrinsic value in doing great work, and all that can be expected is for people to do their best work.
 Any commitment that a person is willing to spend the greater part of their life pursuing and doing must have an inherit value that drives commitment to the work.